 It’s easy to forget that children don’t understand everything we say.
 Here are some ideas to try when your toddler seems puzzled by something you’ve said:

-- Try saying it in different ways to see if that helps your child’s understanding.
+- Try saying it in different ways.
 For example, ‘Put the blocks in the box’, or ‘Here’s the box.
 Put the blocks in it’, or ‘Take the blocks to the box, and put them in’.

 - Try to use the same words to describe things.
 If you repeat the same words, your child will start to understand them.
 For example, you might always use the word ‘pyjamas’ when you talk about what your toddler wears to bed.